Festivals & Distribution /

 The Irish Film Board has had a presence at the Festival de Cannes for more than ten years, hosting the Irish Pavilion.
 The Pavilion is located in the International Village, which you can find on the Cannes map on this page.
 The IFB promotes Irish film and services the needs of the Irish producers attending the festival through the Pavilion.

-If you are working in the Irish film industry and attending the Cannes Film Festival 2014, you may register for the Irish Pavilion here.
-(Please note that membership of the Irish Pavilion is not Market or Festival Accreditation, both of which must be completed through the Festival de Cannes website.)
+If you are working in the Irish film industry and attending the Cannes Film Festival 2015, you may register for the Irish Pavilion.
+The deadline for registration for the Irish Pavilion at Cannes 2015 is Wednesday 29th April.
+We will be in touch after this date to let you know if your registration has been successful.
+Also to note: Membership of the Irish Pavilion is not Market or Festival Accreditation, both of which must be completed through the Festival de Cannes website.